LourencoMelo/ISEP-LAPR3-ESINF/Docs/Sprint3/US313/ReadMe.md

-# US316 - As a Port staff, given a set of positions, I wish to know the total number of occupied slots
+# US313 As a Port staff, given a Cargo Manifest, I wish to fill a statically reserved matrix in memory with each container's ID in its respective place.

 ## Brief Description

-As a Port staff, given a set of positions, I wish to know the total number of occupied slots.
+As a Port staff, given a Cargo Manifest, I wish to fill a statically reserved matrix in memory with each container's ID in its respective place.
-The system delivers the the total number of occupied slots.
+The system does that requirement.

 ## Design